Open-book management

-In a company fully employing open-book management employees at all levels are very knowledgeable about how their job fits into the financial plan for the company.
-However taking a company from "normal" to open is not as easy as just sharing financial statements with employees.
-Open-book management is considered to be a success when companies allow improvements on their financial numbers to come from the bottom tier of employee rather than pressure exerted by a traditional top-down management system.
-(Johnson, 1992 as cited in Aggarwal & Simkins, 2001).
-While employees need to be trained to understand income statements and balance sheets; open-book management aims to achieve a level of understanding of company finances between all employees to the degree that they are able to report predictions to upper management.
-In order to motivate employees to strive for change, open-book management focuses on a "Critical Number".
-The number is different for every company but it is a number that represents a prime indicator of profitability or break-even point.
-Discovering this Critical Number is a key component of creating an open-book company.
-Once this is discovered, a "Scoreboard" is developed that brings together all the numbers needed to calculate the critical number.
-The Scoreboard is open for all to see and meetings take place to discuss how individuals can influence the direction of the "Score" and therefore, ultimately, the performance against the Critical Number.
-Finally a Stake in the Outcome is provided which can be a bonus plan that is tied to Critical Number performance or it can include Equity sharing or both.
+In a company that fully employs open-book management, employees at all levels are knowledgeable about how their job fits into the company's financial plan.
+However, taking a company from "normal" to open is not easy, and cannot be achieved by merely sharing financial statements with employees.
+Open-book management is considered successful when companies allow improvements in their financial numbers to come from the bottom tier of employees rather than pressure exerted by a traditional top-down management system.
+While employees need to be trained to understand income statements and balance sheets, open-book management aims to achieve a level of understanding of company finances among all employees, to the point that they can report predictions to upper management.

+To motivate employees to pursue change, open-book management focuses on a "critical number".
+The number is different for every company, but it is a key indicator of profitability or break-even point.
+Discovering the critical number is essential for creating an open-book company.
+Once the number is discovered, a "scoreboard" is developed that brings together all the numbers needed to calculate the critical number.
+The scoreboard is open for all to see, and meetings are held to discuss how individuals can influence the score's direction, and ultimately, the performance against the critical number.
+Finally, a stake in the outcome of company's is provided, it could be a bonus plan tied to the critical number performance, or equity sharing, or both.